ductwork/ductwork.github.io/advanced/configuration.md

 ## `supervisor.shutdown_timeout`

-This configuration value is similar to the other shutdown timeout configuration.
-Since this is the supervisor, this configuration value should be larger than all the other shutdown timeout configurations to ensure proper cascading.
-If the timeout is surpassed, the child processes: pipeline advancer and job worker are sent a `SIGKILL` signal and terminated immediately.
-The default value is **30** (seconds).
+Sets the maximum time (in seconds) to wait for child processes to shut down gracefully.
+This value should be larger than all other shutdown timeout configurations to ensure proper cascading.
+If the timeout is exceeded, child processes (pipeline advancer and job worker) receive a `SIGKILL` signal and terminate immediately.

+**Default:** 30 (seconds)

 ```yaml
 default: &default